Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "There are no contests in the Art of Peace.
-A true warrior is invincible because he or she contests with nothing."
+> "The real art in learning takes place as we move beyond proficiency, when our work becomes an expression of our essence."
-> — **Morihei Ueshiba**
+> — **Josh Waitzkin**

 ---